Elvaceishim/Lagos-GAN-clean/README.md

 - Build two GAN pipelines (StyleGAN2-ADA and CycleGAN/CUT)
 - Provide a live demo (Gradio) for public use
-- Deliver working demo and article narrating my experience and what I've learnt
+- Deliver a working demo and an article narrating my experience and what I've learnt

 ## Project Structure